-Blue Shield Promise queries the National Practitioner Data Bank, Office of Inspector General (OIG), Medi-Cal Suspended and Ineligible list, The System for Award Management (SAM), and state licensing agencies at the time of initial and recredentialing to determine if there have been any sanctions placed or lifted against a practitioner/provider.
+Blue Shield Promise queries the National Practitioner Data Bank, Office of Inspector General (OIG), Medi-Cal Suspended, Ineligible, SAM, and state licensing agencies at the time of initial and recredentialing to determine if there have been any sanctions placed or lifted against a practitioner/provider.
 Documentation regarding the identified sanction is requested from the agency ordering the action.
 If the affected practitioner/provider is directly contracted with Blue Shield Promise, then the practitioner/provider is notified in writing of the action and requested to provide a written explanation of the cause(s) for the sanction and the outcome.
 If the practitioner/provider is delegated to an IPA/medical group, then the affected IPA/medical group is notified of the sanction activity in writing and requested to provide a written plan of action.
 This information, along with the documentation and the IPA/medical group's response, is forwarded to the Credentials Committee for review and action.